Dana Elcar: Career

-In 1962, he created the role of the hit-man Ben in the U.S. premiere of Harold Pinter's The Dumb Waiter at the Cherry Lane Theater in Greenwich Village, New York City.
+In 1962, he created the role of the hitman Ben in the U.S. premiere of Harold Pinter's The Dumb Waiter at the Cherry Lane Theater in Greenwich Village, New York City.
 That same year he was cast on the long running CBS daytime drama The Guiding Light as Andrew Murray, the District Attorney of Los Angeles County.
 Later in 1962 and 1963, due to his stint on The Guiding Light, he was cast in three episodes of the NBC sitcom Car 54, Where Are You?, and two segments of the ABC crime drama Naked City, both set in New York City.
-In 1966 and 1967, Elcar played Sheriff George Patterson on the gothic soap opera Dark Shadows.
-He played Inspector Shiller, the supervisor, in the crime drama, Baretta, starring Robert Blake.
-As a character actor, Elcar guest-starred in many television shows, including Gunsmoke, Mannix, Ironside, Columbo, Cannon, Benson, Newhart, The Fall Guy, Scarecrow and Mrs. King, Hill Street Blues, The A-Team, Trapper John, M.D., Matlock, Law and Order, and ER.
+In 1966-67, Elcar played Sheriff George Patterson on the gothic soap opera Dark Shadows He played Inspector Shiller, the supervisor, in the crime drama, Baretta, starring Robert Blake.
+As a character actor, Elcar guest-starred in many television shows, including Gunsmoke; Mannix; Ironside; Columbo; Cannon; Benson; Newhart; The Fall Guy; Scarecrow and Mrs. King; Hill Street Blues; The A-Team; Trapper John, M.D.; Matlock; Law and Order; and ER.